npm/rfcs/accepted/0000-multiple-dist-tags.md

 ## Rationale and Alternatives

 One approach is to have postinstall scripts that handle this.
-This is what some maintaners are doing now and it is not very practical because it is simply working around the limitations of the existing system only allowing one tag at a time.
+This is what some maintainers are doing now and it is not very practical because it is simply working around the limitations of the existing system only allowing one tag at a time.
 Adding lifecycle methods is less preferable to being able to specify the tags all at once when you would be changing